0xPolygon/polygon-docs/docs/innovation-design/security/reports.md

 Most of components have been reviewed as part of zkEVM's audits.

- - Bridge Service: Penetration testing assessment by Cobalt.io in March 2023.
+ - Bridge service: Penetration testing assessment by Cobalt.io in March 2023.
  - Bridge UI: Penetration testing assessment by Cobalt.io in March 2023.

 ## Zero